maysam-abbasi/TelePrint-A4-Telegram-Channels-to-Printable-PDF-Scraper/README.md

 4. The script will handle the rest!
 Your final PDF will be saved to a Telegram_Screenshots folder on your Desktop.

-⚙️ **Configuration**
+## **⚙️ Configuration**
+You can customize the script by adjusting these variables at the top of the main.py file:

-NUM_SCREENSHOTS,10,Total number of images to capture.
+NUM_SCREENSHOTS: 10 — Total number of images to capture.

-SCROLL_AMOUNT,-14,"How many ""clicks"" to scroll per step (Negative = Down)."
+SCROLL_AMOUNT: -14 — How many "clicks" to scroll per step (Negative = Down).

-SCROLL_DELAY,1.0,Seconds to wait for content to load/render after scrolling.
+SCROLL_DELAY: 1.0 — Seconds to wait for content to load/render after scrolling.